Blendify/blender-manual/blender_docs/manual/render/lighting/lamps/sun.rst

 Sun
 ***

-A *Sun* lamp provides light of constant intensity emitted in a single direction from very far away.
+A sun lamp provides light of constant intensity emitted in a single direction from infinitely far away.
-A *Sun* lamp can be very handy for a uniform clear daylight open-space illumination.
+A sun lamp can be very handy for a uniform clear daylight open-space illumination.
 In the 3D View, the *Sun* light is represented by an encircled black dot with rays emitting from it, plus a dashed line indicating the direction of the light.

 .. note::

-   This direction can be changed by rotating the *Sun* lamp, like any other object, but because the light is emitted in a constant direction, the location of a *Sun* lamp does not affect the rendered result.
+   This direction can be changed by rotating the *Sun* lamp, like any other object, but because the light is emitted from a location considered infinitely far away, the location of a *Sun* lamp does not affect the rendered result.

 .. seealso::